bvirxx/bLUe_PYSIDE/README.md

 the table is called a 2.5D LUT. bLUe creates interactive 2.5D LUTs which can be edited by selecting, grouping and moving nodes as control points over a (hue, saturation) color wheel.
 Nodes are bound to an elastic grid and a grid smoothing algorithm is provided to even the changes in color.
-Full 3D LUTs are created and edited by combining 2.5 LUTs with curves.
+Full 3D LUTs are created and edited by combining 2.5 LUTs with curve layers.

-bLue supports dng/dcp camera profiles for the development of raw images : the same profile can be applied to several images, to obtain uniform results with a significant saving in time.
+In addition to color images in formats jpg, tif, png, bLUe develops raw files in all usual formats : nef, cr2, dng, ...
+It supports dng/dcp dual illuminant camera profiles.

 The program is fully modular : controls are implemented as independent adjustment layers using a common GUI.
 Any imaging library exposing Python